franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/README.md

 <h2></h2>
 <br>

-<h3>➡️ Verify that the appVNET-to-webVNET peering connection status is Connected.</h3>
+<h3>➡️ Verify that the appVNET-to-webVNET peering connection status is Connected</h3>
 <br>

-On the webVNET - Peerings page, in webVNET-to-appVNET, in Peer, select appVNET to display the appVNET virtual network page.
+On the webVNET - Peerings page, in webVNET-to-appVNET, in Peer, select **appVNET** to display the appVNET virtual network page.

 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/ca90a091-571d-49f1-beed-ddd25755c5c9" height="80%" width="80%" alt="9"/><br />
 <br>

-On the appVNET resource menu, in Settings, select Peerings.
+On the appVNET resource menu, in Settings, select **Peerings**.

-On the Peerings page, in appVNET-to-webVNET, verify that the Peering status is Connected.
+On the Peerings page, in appVNET-to-webVNET, verify that the Peering status is **Connected**.

 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/ca90a091-571d-49f1-beed-ddd25755c5c9" height="80%" width="80%" alt="9"/><br />
 <br>

-If the peering connection does not appear on the Peerings page, on the command bar, select Refresh.
+If the peering connection does not appear on the Peerings page, on the command bar, select **Refresh**.

 <br>